Scroll Top

 Objective: By 2025, the capacities of 20 women and youths have been strengthened in financial, digital, and ocean literacy to develop projects for marine conservation and sustainable fisheries in federal Protected Natural Areas (PNAs) in the Mexican Caribbean.

-- An in-person workshop on financial management and savings was held in Cancún, Quintana Roo, with 15 participants from local communities.
-Topics covered included regenerative financial management, personal and family budgeting, cost calculation, financial control, digital financial tools, and funding sources.
+• An in-person workshop on financial management and savings was held in Cancún, Quintana Roo, for 15 participants from local communities.

 “Financial Resilience for Women and Youth of the Sea” RfP flyer.